rclone/rclone/MANUAL.md

          - `AWS_PROFILE` to control which profile to use.
    - Or, run `rclone` in an ECS task with an IAM role (AWS only).
    - Or, run `rclone` on an EC2 instance with an IAM role (AWS only).
+   - Or, run `rclone` in an EKS pod with an IAM role that is associated with a service account (AWS only).

 If none of these option actually end up providing `rclone` with AWS credentials then S3 interaction will be non-authenticated (see below).